hspec/sensei/README.md

 You can use `sensei` to load the result of the last test run into your quickfix list by executing `:make` in Vim.

-For this to work you can either create a `Makefile` or set `makeprg` to a custom value.
+For this to work, you can either create a `Makefile` or set `makeprg` to a custom value.

-(In both cases `sed` is used to strip ANSI color sequences.)
+(In both cases, `sed` is used to strip ANSI color sequences.)

 #### Option 1: Create a `Makefile`